 If you’re looking for an enjoyable place to spend your free time in Ipoh, look no further than DR Seenivasagam Recreational Park.
 It was opened to commemorate Queen Elizabeth II’s coronation and named Coronation Park initially before it was subsequently renamed.
 One of the main highlights in this park is the Japanese Garden (which replicates the atmosphere and style of the usual Japanese garden with a red-styled bridge) which was opened with assistance from Fukuoka City Hall back when they were jointly declared as sisters city in 1989.

-The Hindu temple is located next to a steep limestone cliff in the vicinity of DR Seenivasagam Recreational Park.
+Kallumalai Arulmigu Subramaniyar Temple is a Hindu temple located next to a limestone cliff in the vicinity of DR Seenivasagam Recreational Park.
 This area becomes tranquil and deserted outside of prayer hours, making it an ideal place for some quiet reflection and appreciation of the surroundings.
-While this temple may seem to lack anything remarkable about it, the view from the terrace against the cliffs is not to be missed, especially if you are looking to capture amazing sceneries.
+While this temple may seem to lack anything remarkable, the view from the terrace against the cliffs is not to be missed, especially if you are looking to capture amazing sceneries.

 Sunway Lost World of Tambun, one of the premier Ipoh attractions is a theme park developed by Sunway Group for the city.
 It has an outdoor rides area and water attractions for your enjoyment, but what makes it different from other theme parks in Malaysia?
 The 100% natural mineral hot spring spa with healing powers!
 The natural mineral hot spring spa has healing properties for skin problems ranging from eczema through psoriasis, while boosting blood circulation helps reduce stress levels, making this one of the ideal Ipoh attractions.